Mnemonic3D/FLSunT1/Calibration Must Do's/Tips.md

 - Slice it and print it.
 The values ​​of this model are: X=20mm / Y=20mm.

-- If you notice a deviation in the measured dimensions, it's necessary to apply a correction.
+- If you notice a deviation in the measured dimensions, you can apply a correction by following directions below.

 - Go to your Web interface then select the `CONSOLE` tab.